keeper013/CrossCutterN/README.md

     {
         public static string SampleMethod(int x, StringBuilder strb) {
+	    // these switches are for switching aspects on and off
+            // assume aspects 2, 4, 6 and 7 are switchable
+            bool switch2 = <pre-initialized value>;
+            bool switch4 = <pre-initialized value>;
+            bool switch6 = <pre-initialized value>;
+            bool switch7 = <pre-initialized value>;
             // The following local variables will only be initialized if needed for injected advices string returnValue = null;
             var executionContext = CrossCutterN.Advice.Parameter.ParameterFactory.InitializeExecutionContext();
-            var executionParameter = CrossCutterN.Advice.Parameter.ParameterFactory.InitializeExecution(
+            // executionParameter local variable is not switchable because EntryAdvice1 advice needs it which is in an not switchable aspect var executionParameter = CrossCutterN.Advice.Parameter.ParameterFactory.InitializeExecution(
                 "CrossCutterN.SampleTarget, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null",
                 "CrossCutterN.SampleTarget",